The component is used to display progress visually. It helps indicate completion status in a clear and customizable way.

 About

 The Progress provides flexible options for styling, orientation, and labeling.
 It supports both horizontal and vertical layouts, with customizable thickness, rounded corners, and additional styling classes.
-The progress value is determined by the start
+The progress value is determined by the start and end props, and labels can be displayed in different styles.

 Example